 The paths traced by elk migration—nine separate herds in all—within the Greater Yellowstone Ecosystem crisscross the region like a Jackson Pollock abstract painting on canvas.
-Now, awaiting visitors to National Geographic headquarters in Washington, DC, is the exhibition Invisible Boundaries: Exploring Yellowstone’s Great Animal Migrations, organized by the Draper Natural History Museum of the Buffalo Bill Center of the West.
+Now, awaiting visitors to National Geographic headquarters in Washington, DC, is the exhibition Invisible Boundaries: Exploring Yellowstone’s Great Animal Migrations, organized by the Draper Natural History Museum of the Buffalo Bill Center of the West, appeared at National Geographic headquarters in Washington, DC, from April 15 through May 27, 2016.

 Indeed, the Greater Yellowstone Ecosystem lies right in the path of some of the most significant animal migrations on Earth, each one weaving in and out, back and forth through lands under a variety of separate, public and private jurisdictions.
 The Invisible Boundaries exhibition attempts to sort out the barriers to these nomadic species.
-It opened April 15 at National Geographic and goes on view May 27, 2016, at the Center of the West.
-Next year, the exhibition moves to Yale University.
+After its run at National Geographic headquarters, it was on exhibit at the Center of the West and then moved to Yale University.

 Invisible Boundaries springs from a research grant awarded to Arthur Middleton and Joe Riis through the 2013 Camp Monaco Prize under a partnership among the Prince Albert II of Monaco Foundation-USA, Buffalo Bill Center of the West’s Draper Natural History Museum, and University of Wyoming’s Biodiversity Institute.
 The exhibition is a multidisciplinary endeavor that also features the work of artist, writer, and naturalist James Prosek.